kubeovn/docs/docs/advance/node-local-dns.en.md

 #### Underlay subnet enable U2O switch

-If the underlay subnet needs to use the local DNS function, you need to enable the U2O function, that is, configure spec.u2oInterconnection = true in kubectl edit subnet {your subnet}.
+If the underlay subnet needs to use the local DNS function, you need to enable the U2O function, that is, configure `spec.u2oInterconnection = true` in `kubectl edit subnet {your subnet}`.
 If it is an overlay subnet, this step is not required.

 #### Specify the corresponding local DNS IP for kube-ovn-controller